divshot/docs/guides/teams.md

 Click the "Transfer App..." button and select the organization:

 <img src="{% asset_path guides/transfer-app.jpg %}" alt="Transfer App" class="img-responsive">

-Keep in mind you'll need to be an admin of the organization receiving the transfer.
-If not, the app will remain in your personal account.

 ## Organization Roles